imixs/imixs-cloud/README.md

 <img src="./doc/images/monitoring-001.png" />

-# Contribute
+# How to Contribute

-_Imixs-Cloud_ is open source and your are sincerely invited to participate in it.
+*Imixs-Cloud* is open source and your are sincerely invited to participate in it.
 If you want to contribute to this project please [report any issues here](https://github.com/imixs/imixs-cloud/issues).
 All source are available on [Github](https://github.com/imixs/imixs-cloud).

-**Note:** My first version was based on [docker-swarm](https://docs.docker.com/engine/swarm/).
-If you want to run your cluster with docker-swarm switch into the [docker-swarm branch](https://github.com/imixs/imixs-cloud/tree/docker-swarm).